trustification/rust-rfcs/text/0000-sigstore-integration.md

 Using sigstore in combination with TUF to provide a signed package index.

 Extending other cargo commands to make use of the information stored in the transparency log when listing dependencies and other places where it makes sense.

+Integrating with [in-toto.io](https://in-toto.io) to provide more advanced attestation of artifacts.

 <!--
 Think about what the natural extension and evolution of your proposal would